 The regular superscript trigger ^ and subscript trigger \ are quite convenient and although we do have verbose aliases in regular text these two will be used.
-A multiple superscript character sequence is used for accessing characters by number unless you disable that via catcode
+A multiple superscript character sequence is used for accessing characters by number unless you disable that via catcode manipulations.
+In ConTEXt the super- and subscript characters are regular characters and only in math mode they have a special meaning.
+We can have upto for script characters and they indicate pre- and postscripts.

 '''

 super post

+sub

-sub post
+post

-super pre
+super

-sub pre

-sub pre

-sub pre
+pre

-sub pre
+sub

-sub pre
+pre

-shifted super post
+shifted super

+post

+shifted

+sub

+post

+^^^

-shifted super pre
+shifted super

+pre

-shifted super pre
+shifted

+sub

-shifted sub pre
+pre

 '''